 Ensure that you are running at least PowerShell 5.1.* (PowerShell 5.1 is the default on Windows Server 2016).
-You can verify you are running PowerShell 5.1.* by looking at the value of the PSVersion property of the $PSVersionTable object:
+You can verify that you are running PowerShell 5.1.* by looking at the value of the PSVersion property of the $PSVersionTable object:

-- If your PSVersion is less than 5.1.*, as will be the case with most installations of Windows Server 2012 R2, you can easily upgrade by downloading and installing Windows Management Framework (WMF) 5.1.
+If your PSVersion value is less than 5.1.*, as will be the case with most installations of Windows Server 2012 R2, you can easily upgrade by downloading and installing Windows Management Framework (WMF) 5.1.
 The appropriate package to download and install for Windows Server 2012 R2 is Win8.1AndW2K12R2-KB*******-x64.msu.

 Install the Azure File Sync agent

-C:\Program Files\Azure\StorageSyncAgent) to simplify troubleshooting and server maintenance.
+- Leave the default installation path (C:\Program Files\Azure\StorageSyncAgent), to simplify troubleshooting and server maintenance.

 Register Windows Server with Storage Sync Service